-These apricot scrub products also seem to be marketed towards acneic skin, which breaks my heart, since acne sufferers are so desperate to find help, have deep emotional pain associated with the appearance of their skin, and typically these brands use cheap, irritating, and host inflammatory ingredients on every level.
+These apricot scrub products also seem to be marketed towards acneic skin, which breaks my heart, since acne sufferers are so desperate to find help, and have deep emotional pain associated with the appearance of their skin.
+Typically these brands use cheap, irritating, and inflammatory ingredients on every level.
 But hey, it’s only $10 right?

 Another red flag ingredient in these products is Glyceryl Stearate SE, which is highly comedogenic, meaning it clogs your pores, which in turn, limits oxygen, therefore making acne bacteria flourish in that environment.
 Again, not helpful.

 Propylene Glycol, is another popular drug store ingredient that leaves a film on your skin.
 This is a cheaper ingredient to help with hydration, vs hyaluronic acid, the prefered ingredient to boost water content in your skin.
 Propylene Glycol, while yes, is a humectant, actually draws water up from the dermis to bring it to your skin, but this process ultimately leads to dehydration.
 You're better off using hyaluronic acid as your humectant, drawing water from the atmosphere, and locking it into your skin that way.
 Hyaluronic acid is simply more of an expensive ingredient to harvest and produce than Propylene Glycol.
 So you get what you pay for I suppose:)